danwalmsley/VEGCCToolChain/share/doc/gcc-arm-none-eabi/readme.txt

 For 64 bit system, 32 bit libc and libncurses are required to run the tools.
 In addition, if you want to use gdb python build (arm-none-eabi-gdb-py), you'd install 32 bit python2.7.
-Please refer https://answers.launchpad.net/gcc-arm-embedded/+faq/2601
+Please refer to https://answers.launchpad.net/gcc-arm-embedded/+faq/2601

 For some Ubuntu releases, the toolchain can also be installed via